 - restore native plant species at your school or home

-- buy and use a kit for testing water quality
+- use a kit for testing water quality

 - search for news items about wetlands eg Dramatic maps show crisis for NZ wetlands